Addie Graham

 Addie Prater Graham (February 5, 1890 - April 1, 1978) was born in 1890 at Gilmore in Wolfe County in the mountains of eastern Kentucky.
 She was a masterful traditional singer whose life and repertoire reflect both deep tradition and an era of social change in the Appalachian Mountains.
 She sang ballads which trace back to the British Isles, others composed in America, frolic songs and ditties, and religious songs in the Primitive Baptist tradition.
 While the Old Baptist belief of her parents forbade the use of musical instruments, she became an accomplished unaccompanied singer in the complex, highly ornamented style of Kentucky's oral tradition.

 Addie's repertoire included several extremely uncommon songs, including "We're Stole and Sold From Africa," an anti-slavery song which seems to have originated in the antebellum Abolitionist movement.
 She also sang a number of songs of African-American origin, many of which she learned from black railroad builders.

 Addie married Amos Graham, a native of Wolfe County, and lived for many years in Breathitt County.
 Eventually the family moved to Cynthiana, where she died on April 1, 1978.

 Recordings

 Addie's grandson Rich Kirby and folklorist Barbara (Edwards) Kunkle produced an LP of her singing, released in 1978 on Appalshop's June Appal record label.
 Since then her music has been recorded by Mike Seeger, Alice Gerrard, Ginny Hawker, and John McCutcheon, and others.
 In 2008 Been A Long Time Traveling was remastered as a CD with eight additional songs.

-Online recordings of the following folk songs appear at Digital Library of Appalachia:
+Online recordings of the following folk songs appear at :